 The Ethic of Engagement involves the emotional systems that drive us towards intimacy.
-These systems were identified as the locus of human moral sense by Darwin (1871/1981; Loye, 2002) because they are the root of our social and sexual instincts and affectionate parental care.
-Although evolution has prepared the human brain for sociality and moral agency, proper care during development is required for normal formation of brain circuitries necessary for successful social engagement and cultural membership (Greenspan & Shanker 2004; Panksepp 1998; Schore, 2003a).
-Human brains are reward-seeking structures, evolved to obtain rewards primarily from social relationships (Nelson & Panksepp, 1998).
-With adequate care, the Engagement Ethic develops fully and leads to values of compassion, openness, and tolerance (Eisler & Levine, 2002).
+These systems were identified as the locus of human moral sense by Darwin (1891; Loye 2002) because they are the root of our social instincts and affectionate parental care.
+Although evolution has prepared the human brain for sociality and moral agency, for optimal moral development early life care must follow the evolved developmental niche, a niche that includes breastfeeding, holding and carrying, prompt response to needs, natural childbirth, multiple adult caregivers and social support (Narvaez, Panksepp, Schore & Gleason, 2013).
+Proper care during early life is required for normal formation of brain circuitries necessary for successful social engagement.
+With adequate care, the Engagement Ethic develops fully and leads to values of compassion, openness and tolerance in adulthood (Eisler & Levine, 2002).
+Interestingly, these characteristics develop together in early life, as love, trust and tolerance but require responsive caregiving so that the cognitive-affective systems are well-formed (Greenspan & Shanker, 2004).
+See Figure 2 for the layers of development provided by evolved caregiving practices.
 Care-deprived infants develop aberrant brain structures and brain-behavioral disorders which lead to greater hostility and aggression towards others (Kruesi, Hibbs, Zahn, Keysor, Hamburger, Bartko, & Rapoport, 1992).
-Inadequate care leads to deficiencies in the brain wiring, hormonal regulation, and system integration that lead to sociality (Weaver, Szyf, & Meaney, 2002).
-The self in the present, in relationship, in emotional context, drives our relational moral orientation towards trust, love, and reciprocity (engagement) or towards mistrust, uncertainty, and shame (security; see Schore 1994).
+Inadequate care leads to deficiencies in the brain wiring, hormonal regulation and system integration that lead to sociality (Weaver, Szyf, & Meaney, 2002).
+The self in the present, in relationship, in emotional context, drives our relational moral orientation towards trust, love and reciprocity (engagement) or towards mistrust, uncertainty and shame (see Schore 1994).

 An Engagement moral self has a greater capacity for meaningful relationships and a deeper sense of connection to others, along with a sense of responsibility for the welfare of others (Oliner & Oliner, 1988).
-In fact when the security ethic runs amok, the more humane engagement ethic may provide a counter pressure if awakened by particular events, as in Herzog when the titular hero is about to avenge himself on his ex-wife and her lover.
-Seeing his wife bathing their daughter, his humanity is touched and his heart melts.
+In fact when the safety ethic runs amok, the more humane engagement ethic may provide a counter pressure if awakened by particular events,

 The third ethic is the Ethic of Imagination, which links primarily to these recently evolved parts of the brain, the neocortex, particularly the prefrontal cortex.
 In one way the Imagination Ethic has been studied extensively in moral psychology, at least in terms of deliberative reasoning.
 Deliberative reasoning, which resides in explicit memory and develops slowly through experience and training, was Kohlberg's focus of study and that of the cognitive developmental tradition more generally.
-However, as noted above, many researchers in cognitive science have come to the conclusion that most human decisions and actions are carried out automatically and without conscious control (e.g., Bargh & Chartrand, 1999).
+However as noted above, many researchers in cognitive science have come to the conclusion that most human decisions and actions are carried out automatically and without conscious control (e.g., Bargh & Chartrand, 1999).
 Most of what is learned is learned implicitly, resides in tacit memory, and is not available to explicit description (Keil & Wilson, 1999).
 So a distinction has been made between the deliberative, conscious mind and the "adaptive unconscious" (Wilson, 2002) or intuitive mind.
-Triune Ethics Theory suggests that the real work of moral judgment and decision making has to do with the coordination of these two "minds."
+Multi-ethics theory suggests that the real work of moral judgment and decision making has to do with the coordination of these two "minds."
 That coordination is handled by the Imagination Ethic.